 The 115 Seychelles islands are categorized by two distinct groups: the Inner Islands and the Outer Islands.
 The Inner Islands comprise 43 islands and 72 coralline islands make up the Outer Islands.

-Since the Seychelles has so much to offer in terms of its gastronomy, culture, wildlife, and biodiversity, we are going to highlight some of the islands in both groups so you can get a glimpse of the Seychelles.
+Since the Seychelles has so much to offer in terms of its gastronomy, culture, wildlife, and biodiversity, we are going to highlight some of the islands in both groups so you can get a glimpse of the multi-island nation.

 1. Hike the Morne Blanc Trail in Mahé

-Mahé Island is one of the three main islands.
-Geographically, Mahé is the largest island in the Seychelles and it is home to Victoria, the country’s capital.
+Mahé is one of the three main islands.
+It is the largest island in the Seychelles and is home to Victoria, the country’s capital.

-Operating as the commercial center to the Seychelles, Mahé is home to nearly 90% of the Seychelles’ population.
+Operating as the commercial center of the Seychelles, nearly 90% of the country’s population lives on this island.
 In 1742, the French settled in Mahé and enslaved persons from Mauritius, Madagascar, Mozambique and, to a lesser extent, from India also inhabited the islands.

 To learn more about Seychelles history, be sure to visit the Seychelles National Museum while in Mahé.
 The museum highlights the history of the islands and Creole culture using digital displays and an exclusive collection of artifacts and national emblems.